 The crank and historical information about who originally ordered it is located in the coin box

-Comes with 12 discs inside the music box and 16 additional discs.
+Comes with 12 discs inside the music box.

 To Be Auctioned on May 27-28 at Morphy's Coin-Op Auction in Las